WJFranza/bcbc-technician-command-reference-library/README.md

 - Lets users build and extend their own command libraries
 - Keeps the interface simple, fast, and beginner-friendly
 - Helps turn useful commands into reusable learning material
-- Stand along car run on any plafrorm with a WWW Browser or on any webserver platrorm including python instance or flask
+- Stand alone or can run on any plafrorm with a WWW Browser or on any webserver platrorm including python instance or flask

 ## Current features